worlddemocrats/federation/CONSTITUTION.md

 The dissolution of the World Democrats shall require a three-fourths majority vote of the members present and voting at the General Assembly.
 In the event of dissolution, the General Assembly shall determine the appropriate distribution of the World Democrats' assets, with due consideration given to the organization's objectives and principles.

-## Article VIII – Entry into Force
+## Article IX – Entry into Force

 This Statute enters into force upon adoption by a two-thirds majority vote of the founding members present and voting during the World Democrats' inaugural meeting.

-## Article IX – Interpretation and Dispute Resolution
+## Article X – Interpretation and Dispute Resolution

 ### Section 1.
 Interpretation